Alabang–Zapote Road: History

 Alabang–Zapote Road follows an old Spanish coastal trail that linked the Province of Manila to La Laguna and other southern provinces.
 It was called Calle Real (Spanish for "royal street") or Camino Real (Spanish for "royal way"), which spanned from Ermita to Muntinlupa.
-It was also designated as part of Highway 1 (especially during the American colonial era) and of Manila South Road, which spanned from Manila to the Bicol Region.
+It was also designated as part of Highway 1 (especially during the American colonial era) and of Manila South Road, which spanned from Manila to Sorsogon province.
 Currently, only the road's section in Las Piñas and Muntinlupa is called Calle Real or Real Street as an alternative name for the road.
 The rest of the route was renamed to Del Pilar Street in Manila, Harrison Avenue in Pasay, Quirino Avenue in Parañaque, and Diego Cera Avenue in Las Piñas.

 The road was extended to the northwest towards Coastal Road in Bacoor in 1997 with the construction of the four-lane Alabang-Zapote Centennial Flyover (now Zapote Flyover) to ease the increasing traffic volume along the road.
 On July 16, 1998, the road's section between Alabang, Muntinlupa and Zapote, Las Piñas was renamed Filemon C. Aguilar Avenue, after the former Las Piñas–Muntinlupa representative, by virtue of Republic Act No. 8714.
 The road's section in Alabang, particularly between Filinvest and Bridgeway Avenues, was also realigned between 2006 and 2012 with the development of Filinvest Corporate City.

+Proposed renaming

+On December 18, 2008, House Bill No. 5659 was filed by seven lawmakers, seeking to rename the road's segment in Las Piñas to General Edilberto Evangelista Avenue, in honor of the general who fought during the Philippine Revolution.